Where do the animals for the Alpahirt meat come from?

-Does it contain maltodextrin, seasoning or other flavour enhancers?
+Does it contain gluten or flavour enhancers like maltodextrin or seasoning or other potential allergens?

 Does the wine contain sulphites?

-The wine itself is not free of sulphites.
+The wine itself is currently not yet free of sulphites.
 However, these are broken down during the drying process to such an extent that they are no longer detectable in the dried meat.